5 Reasons to Always Shoot and Edit in RAW Image FormatMarch 6, 2019

 You’ll find that a RAW image file is much bigger than a JPEG image file, but the editing power you’ll gain is worth the tradeoff.
 Before you dive into your edits, you can seek out a RAW image viewer online.
 You can also find free RAW image converters if you do want to save a copy of your RAW file as a JPEG.

 Within advanced editing software, like Photoshop or Lightroom, you can adjust noise reduction, sharpness, color, brightness, contrast, shadows and more.
 You can also opt for non-destructive editing, which saves a copy of your RAW image and exports a new file in a different format with your selected adjustments.
 That allows you to keep the RAW image.
 You can even revisit it in the future with different, more powerful editing software to achieve new effects.

 Once you learn about processing RAW image format files, you’ll open up many new avenues to explore.
 You can take any good photo and transform it into a masterpiece during post-production.
-And this will open doors to taking better images and making money as a photographer.
+And this will open doors to taking better images and making money as a photographer or sell your photos on Etsy.
 Make the switch to shooting in RAW mode, practice your editing skills, and watch your talent grow.